Last updated May. 19, 2023 by Charles Zemub

 Much the same as picking a name for your podcast, picking great, accessible, unmistakable titles for your episodes is significant.

-The greatest mistake with regards to naming your episodes is to call them “Episode 1”, “Episode 2, etc. No one will realize what’s in store on the off chance that they tune in.
+The greatest mistake with regard to naming your episodes is to call them “Episode 1”, “Episode 2, etc. No one will realize what’s in store on the off chance that they tune in.
 The general purpose of a podcast is that individuals hear it out, so give them the motivation to tap on one of your episodes.

 Make it clear to individuals what they will get from tuning in to your show.
 Perhaps you might have seen many podcast directories with titles like “How To… “, “Five Tips For… “, and so on.
 These are famous because they work.
 You simply need to ensure that you are conveying in your podcast what you guaranteed in the title.

 The additional advantage of this is that Apple/iTunes permits users to search by episode name.
-So you can appear not just for the terms in your podcast name, however for the keywords in your episode titles.
+So you can appear not just for the terms in your podcast name, but for the keywords in your episode titles.
 That gives you an entire additional degree of reach if you name your episodes well.

 8. Picking a Podcast Format